Direction of the

 3. Direction: Blood and brain matter went in all directions:

-left front over Mrs. Kennedy and the Connallyís; right
+left front over Mrs. Kennedy and the Connallyís; right rear

-Hargis and B. J. Martin.
+B. J. Martin.
 (Hargis was struck so hard that he said,

 "I thought at first I had been hit.")